Last Modified: 24 Aug 2015

 Halong Bay is a breathtaking secluded harbour with 2,000 limestone islands rising from the emerald waters of Bac Bo Gulf.
 One of Vietnam's most scenic regions, this area of about 1,500 sq km is dotted with innumerable beaches and grottos, created over thousands of years by waves and wind.

-Stay overnight in a hotel in Halong City (Bai Chay).
+We return to the dock late in the afternoon, and stay overnight in a hotel in Halong City (Bai Chay).

 Entity hotel, Halong or similar (1 nt)